j-m-mueller/llm-rag-pipeline-demonstrator/README.md

 # Haystack Document Query Pipeline

 This project implements a document query pipeline using Haystack.
 It allows you to load documents, process them, store them in a vector store, and query them using an LLM.
+Interaction with the pipeline is provided through a Streamlit dashboard.

 ## Project Components